"The real test of a good chef is a perfectly roasted chicken."Julia Child

 Yes, I know your Beer Can Chicken tastes wonderful.
 Yes, it is moist and flavorful.
 Yes, I know your neighbors and family think your Beer Can Chicken is fabulous.
 It absolutely positively is fabulous.
 What's not to love about roast chicken?

-Yes, I know there are two books on to the subject, a blog, a Kenny Chesney song, millions of devotees, and scores of gadgets to assist the process.
+Yes, I know there are two books on Beer Can Chicken Recipes, a blog about Beer Can Chicken, a Kenny Chesney song on the subject, millions of devotees, and scores of gadgets to assist the process.
 Yes, with the fowl perched comically on its legs seemingly guzzling brew through its posterior, Beer Can Chicken is a showstopper.

 But Beer Can Chicken remains a gimmick, an inferior cooking technique, a waste of good beer, and it is potentially hazardous (click to Tweet this).